ajithvasudevan/ArduinoCLock/README.md

 * The DS 3231 is  a I2C Crystal Oscillator.
 It keeps time and provides the Arduino with the necessary clock signal.

+An image of the PCB for this Clock is shown below:

 ![Arduino Clock PCB](https://github.com/ajithvasudevan/ArduinoCLock/raw/master/IMG_20181013_164144.jpg)